Skip to main content

 Social activities #

-On Monday evening, we end the school’s first day with an easy-going pizza night to facilitate interaction and connection between the participants and lecturers.
-Besides this pizza night, there is one more social activity: on Wednesday late afternoon, the participants and lecturers get to explore the canals of Ghent by kayak, a unique and fun way to visit the beautiful historical centre of Ghent.
-Of course, on Friday evening, we assume the participants to take the initiative and wrap up the summer school with a dance party.
+On Monday evening, we ended the school’s first day with an easy-going pizza night to facilitate interaction and connection between the participants and lecturers.
+Besides this pizza night, there was one more social activity: on Wednesday late afternoon, the participants and lecturers got to explore the canals of Ghent by kayak, a unique and fun way to visit the beautiful historical centre of Ghent.

 © Stad Gent – Dienst Toerisme (CC NY-NC 2.0 DEED)